 Breast Reconstruction in Augusta, GA

 After the loss of a breast due to surgery or illness, breast reconstruction surgery can restore a normal appearance and alleviate self-consciousness.
-Southeastern Aesthetic Surgery, led by Dr. Troy Austin, one of the area’s most respected plastic surgeons in the area of breast reconstruction surgery, provides excellence for residents of Augusta, Evans, Columbia County, and nearby areas in Georgia and South Carolina.
+Southeastern Aesthetic Surgery, led by Dr. Troy Austin, one of the area’s most respected plastic surgeons in the area of breast reconstruction surgery, provides excellence for residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
+We are also happy to provide our services to residents of Aiken and the neighboring communities in South Carolina.

 What is the goal of Breast Reconstruction?